FH6 Drift & Touge Guide โ Mountain Road Mastery

 Nissan Silvia S15

-The drift king.
-Perfect weight distribution and RWD balance.
+Drift king.
+Perfect weight distribution and RWD balance, large controllable drift angle.

 $28,000